 For example, Brocktown, about 45 minutes from Plymouth, has more than twice the violent crime risk as Plymouth.

 Plymouth has seen an increase in drug overdoses, so avoid taking drugs from anyone on the street.

 Even a Xanax pill from a random person could be loaded with a deadly dose of Fentanyl.

 If you’ll need medication while you’re here, confirm your health coverage or buy supplemental coverage before you arrive.

 How Does Plymouth Compare?

-- Currency - You can only use the U.S. Dollar here, and if you exchange currency in your home country, you'll pay lower feeds.
+You can only use the U.S. Dollar here, and if you exchange currency in your home country, you'll pay lower fees.
 Cash is optional, as even the beach parking areas take credit cards.

 Plymouth Weather Averages (Temperatures)